gcanti/fp-ts/docs/modules/TaskEither.ts.md

 ## ~~taskEither~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `TE.Functor` instead of `TE.taskEither` (where `TE` is from `import TE from 'fp-ts/TaskEither'`)

 **Signature**